fanluo12/LC/SlidingWindow/README.md

 ## 1423.
 Maximum Points You Can Obtain from Cards
 Take [0,1,2,3,4,5,6,7,8] and k = 3 as example.
 First we compute sum of first k, ie [0,1,2],3,4,5,6,7,8, then we slide window on left direction, window becomes 0,1],2,3,4,5,6,7,[8 and update max sum

+## 1838.
+Frequency of the Most Frequent Element
+1. Sort array first.
+Initiate left and right window from 0 index and temporary sum as 0
+2. Update right window and sum.
+Once num[right] * length for now > sum + k, meaning if we change all numbers in [left, right] window to nums[right], there wou't be enough k for it, so we need to update left window